unicef/inventory-hugo-theme/README.md

 ## Configuration

-See [`exampleSite/config.yaml`](/exampleSite/config.yaml) for an example Hugo site using this theme.
+See [`exampleSite/config.yaml`](/exampleSite/config.yaml) for an example Hugo site using the UNICEF Inventory theme.

-## Contributing
+## :busts_in_silhouette: Contributing

-If you want to work on this Hugo theme itself, you do not need to use git submodules.
-Fork and clone this repository like you would a normal git repository.
-Then, open a Pull Request when you have changes to propose.
+See [`CONTRIBUTING.md`](/.github/CONTRIBUTING.md) for contribution guidelines, conventions and courtesies, and other advice for working on the UNICEF Inventory theme.

 ## Features